yogensia/electron-gtacruises/README.md

 - **Toolbar Icon:** The events widget is now accessible from Chrome's toolbar.
 The icon shows the number of found cruises.
 - **Notifications:** As long as Chrome is open, you'll get toast notifications in your desktop when a cruise is about to start.
 These notifications can be disabled.
 - **Heavily Optimized:** Instead of using a hidden iframe, events are now fetched via JSON.
 This is faster because it downloads less irrelevant data and uses only one web request.
-- **Cache:** Events are cached for 5 minutes, which reduces requests to reddit's servers and improves performance even further, especially if you open the menu seveal times in a couple of minutes.
+- **Cache:** Events are cached for 5 minutes, which reduces requests to reddit's servers and improves performance even further, especially if you open the menu several times in a couple of minutes.

 ## What happens under the hood